 A full report may be available for some billed messages.
 Press F3 – See Claim Rpt/Bill and enter the item number to read the full report, if available.

-In the example below, you can see that the electronic claim clearinghouse (ProxyMed) sent several messages to Partner regarding William Amis’s visit on 01/06/06.
+In the example below, you can see that the electronic claim clearinghouse (ProxyMed) sent several messages to your practice regarding William Amis’s visit on 01/06/06.

 To read the full electronic report, press F3 – SeeClaim Rpt/Bill and then select any entry beginning with “Payor Response” or “PROXYMED Accepted Claim”: